 Click the Action menu, point to All Tasks, and then click Export.

-In the Export wizard, click Next, click Yes, export the private key, and then click Next.
+In the Certificate Export wizard, click Next, click Yes, export the private key, and then click Next.

 Click Personal Information Exchange, and then click Next.

-Enter a name for the file and the location (include the whole path) or click Browse and navigate to the location, and then enter the file name.
+Type a name for the file and the location (include the whole path) or click Browse, navigate to a location, type a file name, and then click Save.

 Store the backup copy of your EFS certificate in a safe place.